Yolanda8/JingyanYang.github.io/_pages/education.md

 Education
 ======
-* B.S. in xxx University, 2012
+* B.S. in Nanjing University of Posts and Telecommunications, 2017
-* M.S. in xxx University, 2014
+* M.S. in Southeast University, 2021
-* Ph.D in xxx University, 2018 (expected)